 Read this next

-A great restaurant website can attract new customers, maintain loyal ones, and raise the overall profile of the establishment outside of the physical location.
+A great restaurant website can attract new customers and raise the overall profile of your restaurant.
+Here’s how to create your own restaurant website.